panoschron97/Dashboards_on_datasets_in_Tableau/README.md

 # Tableau_Project2

 In this analysis of the superstore dataset using tableau two dashboards provide key insights into sales performance.
 The first category clarity dashboard illustrates sales by category and sub-category through stacked visualizations highlighting trends and areas for potential growth.
 The second regional overview dashboard features a url filter by state enabling users to focus on specific regional sales data for targeted analysis.
-Together these dashboards are incorporated into the "sales insights" story offering a comprehensive overview of sales dynamics, enhancing the decision-making process and facilitating strategic planning based on category-specific and geographic sales metrics.
+Together these dashboards are incorporated into the sales insights story offering a comprehensive overview of sales dynamics, enhancing the decision-making process and facilitating strategic planning based on category-specific and geographic sales metrics.

 # Tableau_Project3